shoui520/shoui520.github.io/docs/shouimethod.md

 For true, 100% coverage, you would need to keep all 4 bilingual dictionaries, as well as have all monolingual dictionaries.
 If you want to go fully monolingual, you would need to import every single dictionary to ensure the word doesn't slip through.
 Importing every dict is too ridiculous, unrealistic and useless for 99% of cases though.

-Consider adding these on top of "the stack" if you feel like your dictionary setup doesn't cover enough:
+Consider adding these to the "the stack" if you feel like your dictionary setup doesn't cover enough:

 - 三省堂 全訳読解古語辞典
 - 角川新字源